mrlaboratory/practice/readme.md

-this folder maked for only practice porpose .
+this folder maked for only practice purpose .